Elena983/baysor/README.md

 Only transcripts.csv.gz file will be needed.

-Download Micromamba and the required modules (pandas, scipy) and create the environment.
+Download Micromamba and the required modules (pandas, scipy, pyarrow) and create the environment.
-Prepare Xenium data for the baysor algorithm running (python script) to get filtered_transcripts.csv.
+Prepare Xenium data for the baysor algorithm running (python script - filter_transcripts.py) to get filtered_transcripts.csv.

 1. Filter out negative control transcripts.

 2. Filter out transcripts whose Q-Score falls below a specified threshold (default: 20).
-Since Baysor errors out if the cell_id column contains negative integers, it is necessary to modify the cell_id value from -1 to 0 for transcripts that are not associated with cells.
+Since Baysor errors out if the cell_id column contains negative integers, it is necessary to modify the cell_id value from -1 to 0 for transcripts not associated with cells.

-3. As an added bonus, the script can also be used to subset the dataset (e.g. only keep transcripts whose x_location is < 1000 microns) and facilitate faster iterations of parameter-tuning.
+3. As a bonus, the script can also be used to subset the dataset (e.g. only keep transcripts whose x_location is < 1000 microns) and facilitate faster iterations of parameter-tuning.

 You can find the folder where baysor is installed and run all commands.